Nice, on the Côte d’Azur in France, is one of our all-time favourite cycling destinations.

 There are three other branches: Cannes, Menton and Monaco |

 Helmet and lock included in the price.
-Pedals charged extra.
+Pedals are charged extra, though, and you can choose your type.
 Deposit payable (varies depending on bike). |

 Café du Cycliste, Nice 16, Quai des Docks 0033 967 02 04 17 |

-Bike is supplied with saddle bag with puncture kit (spare tube, patch kit, tire levers, frame pump) and two water bottle cages.
+Bikes are supplied with saddle bag with puncture kit (spare tube, patch kit, tire levers, frame pump) and two water bottle cages.
 Pedals were also included when we hired our bike, but this appears to be at the manager’s discretion.
 Bike computers can be rented separately. |

 France bike rentals, Côte d’Azur Delivery only 0033 678 845 687 0033 490 244 586 |